wipeey/Role-System/README.md

 ---

+## 🧑‍🌾 Jobs

+- 🌾 Farmer ➜ Farms and plants seeds.
+- 🐄 Breeder ➜ Breeds and attracts animals with seeds.
+- 🪵 Woodcutter ➜ Cuts wood.
+- ⛏️ Miner ➜ Mines.
+- 🔥 Smith ➜ Crafts tools and armors.
+- 🧙‍♂️ Enchanter ➜ Uses enchant table and create magic potions.

+---

 ## ⚙️ Installation

-- Install Spigot 1.20 on your Minecraft server by following [a documentation](https://hub.tcno.co/games/minecraft/1.20/server/spigot/) online.
+- Install Spigot 1.20 on your Minecraft server by following [a documentation](https://hub.tcno.co/games/minecraft/1.20/server/spigot/) online
 - Drag and drop the RoleSystem.jar in your plugins folder
 - Restart the server
 - Check the config.yml file and edit it as you like, or leave it as is
 - Reload to upload your modifications

+---

 ## 💾 Player Database